wpilibsuite/allwpilib/README.md

 The styleguide directory contains the styleguide for C++ and Java code.
 Anything submitted to the WPILib project needs to follow the code style guides outlined in there.
 For details about the style, please see the contributors document [here](CONTRIBUTING.md#coding-guidelines).

+The design-docs folder contains all design documents that have been submitted for feature additions into WPILib.
+Anyone wishing to add a new feature to WPILib should create a pull request containing a design document according to the rules listed in the README in that folder.

 # Contributing to WPILib

 See [CONTRIBUTING.md](CONTRIBUTING.md).